avo-hq/docs.avohq.io/docs/2.0/common/scopes_common.md

 <DemoVideo demo-video="https://youtu.be/3ee9iq2CnzA" />

 When displaying `has_many` associations, you might want to scope out some associated records.
-For example a user might have multiple comments, but on the user's `Show` page you don't want to display all the comments, but only the ones that have been approved beforehand.
+For example, a user might have multiple comments, but on the user's `Show` page, you don't want to display all the comments, but only the approved ones.

 ```ruby{5,16,22}
 # app/models/comment.rb